opendistro/for-elasticsearch-docs/docs/async/security.md

 Because they have different backend roles, an asynchronous search submitted by `judy` will not be visible to `elon` and vice versa.

-`judy` needs to have at least the superset of all roles that `elon` has to see the asynchronous searches that `elon` started.
+`judy` needs to have at least the superset of all roles that `elon` has to see `elon`'s asynchronous searches.

-For example, if `judy` has 5 backend roles and `elon` one has 1 of these roles, then `judy` can see asynchronous searches submitted by `elon` but `elon` can’t see the asynchronous searches submitted by `judy`.
-This means that `judy` can perform GET and DELETE operations on asynchronous searches submitted by `elon` but not vice versa.
+For example, if `judy` has five backend roles and `elon` one has one of these roles, then `judy` can see asynchronous searches submitted by `elon`, but `elon` can’t see the asynchronous searches submitted by `judy`.
+This means that `judy` can perform GET and DELETE operations on asynchronous searches that are submitted by `elon`, but not the reverse.